jplehmann/nutritious/README.md

 Usage
 -----
-Installing Nutritious should be mostly similar to any Django app, but here are some tips.
+Setup of Nutritious is similar to any Django app, but here are some tips.

 Installing locally: